3 min read

 Let’s start from a different assumption.

 Your brain is not a flawed diamond or a faulty machine.
-It is a living network of semi-independent, loosely coupled systems, each with its own priorities, all sharing one body and one life.
+It is a living network of loosely coupled systems, each with its own priorities, all sharing one body and one life.
 The “you” reading this is not a solitary, unified being.
 You are the pattern that emerges as those systems negotiate, argue, sync, and resync around what to do next.

 We are legion